Eliran250/Eliran250/README.md

 # 💻 Eliran Giladi — Full Stack Developer

 🚀 Passionate Full Stack Developer with a strong background in both frontend and backend development.
-I love building clean, performant, and user-friendly applications using modern technologies.
+I enjoy creating clean, performant, and user-friendly applications using modern technologies.

 ---